 Mobile VoIP works with a cell phone’s 3G, GSM, or other Internet service to send voice calls as digital signals over the Internet using Voice over IP technology.

-Mobile VoIP phones can also take advantage of WiFi hotspots to eliminate the calling costs of a cellular voice or data plan.
+Mobile VoIP phones can also take advantage of WiFi setup to eliminate the calling costs of a cellular voice or data plan.
 Using a mobile VoIP phone with WiFi hotspot access can also reduce a mobile VoIP phone user’s costs by sidestepping the carrier’s expensive 3G service altogether.

-A mobile VoIP phone service can eliminate the need for a basic voice plan, as well as optional (and costly) text add-ons.
+A mobile VoIP phone system can eliminate the need for a basic voice plan, as well as optional (and costly) text add-ons.
 With a mobile VoIP phone, cell phone users can enjoy more flexibility in calling times than a cellular voice plan provides, with fewer restrictions.
 VoIP mobile phone service means that a mobile VoIP user can make unlimited inexpensive or free calls using voice over IP technology at any time.

 Mobile VoIP phone users can also take advantage of the additional, integrated features a mobile VoIP app supports.
 This includes high-bandwidth activities such as group chat and video chat.